AtandiweNdamase/DataAnalysis-week2/README.md

 The mode is a variable's most frequently occurring observation.
 Measures of dispersion
-The range of a variable is the difference between its maximum and minimum values
+The range of a variable is the difference between its maximum and minimum values Types of analysis:
+Trend analysis: One of the types of analysis you may be asked to perform is trend analysis.
+Trend analysis seeks to identify patterns by comparing data over time.
+Determine the types of analysis:
+The first step to understanding the objectives is to ensure that you have clarity on the business questions at hand.
+Recall that the goal of answering a business question is to develop an insight that informs a business decision.
+You need to review the business questions and identify any points that require additional clarification.
+This clarity will help you identify the data you need as well as the data sources.
+Develop a list of clarifying questions.
+This list can help define the scope of your analysis.